When I was first shopping for a new leather sofa (and totally clueless) one of the first brands that came to mind was Crate & Barrel.

 Both are around the same price, $3800+ for the Crate & Barrel sofa and $3500 for the Arhaus sofa.

-Arhaus and C&B are likely paying a similar price for each sofa.
+Arhaus and C&B are likely paying a similar price for each large sofa.
 Both also need to compensate for store overhead and employees in the stores.

 Thus, there is a significant markup on these couches in order for these retailers to make a profit.